atedeg/mdm/docs/_docs/devops-techniques/ci.md

 # Continuous Integration and Delivery

-In this section we analyze the setup of the CI/CD, in particular the workflows used in the pipeline implementation.
+In this section we analyze the setup of the CI/CD pipeline we used.

 The pipeline is structured in the following jobs:

-- The `build` job which is responsible for building the project and running the tests.
+- The `build` job, which is responsible for building the project and running the tests.
 It is composed of different steps:

-  - `quality assurance` in which `wartremover`, `scalafix` and `scalafmt` are executed
+  - `quality assurance`, in which `wartremover`, `scalafix` and `scalafmt` are executed
-  - `test` in which all the tests are executed and the coverage report is generated
+  - `test`, in which all the tests are executed and the coverage report is generated
-  - `build site` in which the documentation site is built
+  - `build site`, in which the documentation site is built

-- The `deploy` job which is responsible for deploying the artifacts like jars and docker images.
+- The `deploy` job, which is responsible for deploying the artifacts like jars and Docker images.
   It only runs if the `build` job is successful and the workflow is running on the `main` branch and not in a pull request